crdant/replicated-cluster-cloudformation/README.md

-# Replicated Cluster Cloudformation Demo
+# Replicated Cluster CloudFormation Demo

 Implements a CloudFormation template the manages a Replicated installation using the Embedded Cluster and a new license specific to the cluster.